R2D2VaderBeef/SectorsEdgeStreamControl/README.md

 2. **Install the dependencies.**

 Make sure you have a relatively new version of Python 3 installed.
-I tested this on Python 3.10
+I tested this on Python 3.10 and would recommend using the latest stable version if it works.

 Also install AutoHotKey from their official website.